Primary

 Attach fat grips to dumbbells or use a thick bar.
 Pick up the weights and hold them at your sides, squeezing as hard as possible throughout the hold.
 Expect to use 40-60% of your normal weight—the thick grip makes everything harder.

-Want Fat Grip Hold in your program?
+See where Fat Grip Hold fits in your weekly plan

 Attach fat grips to a pair of dumbbells or use a thick-handled bar.